Margarita Island: Las Tetas de María Guevara

 The Tetas de Maria Guevara ("Maria Guevara's breasts"), located in a coastal plain in the south of the 1,670 hectare Laguna de La Restinga National Park, are two small twin hills with a height of 135 m.
 The vegetation around the hills is desert, with cacti, prickly pears, yaks, guamaches.
 The fauna is diverse, including desert lizards, rabbits, rattlesnakes and coral.

 The legend told by the inhabitants of the island goes that the name María Guevara comes from a white young girl who was heavily involved in the War of Independence and that upon her death, the hills rose on her grave.
 Another Margaritan myth says the source of the name also comes from the same woman, but that she was from Cumaná and came to the island to lead a group of men in fishing activities.
 As she had small breasts, by way of derision whenever they sighted the hills said, "there are the lady's tits" and the name was created.
 The area was declared a national park on February 27, 1974.

 Crime

 Since the beginning of the crisis in Venezuela, the primary industry of tourism has declined 90% between 2010 and 2020.
 The island is currently affected by organized crime and is recognized as an international hub for the illegal drug trade.

 Drug trafficking

 Multiple international intelligence organizations have focused their investigations on Isla Margarita as being a major center of organized crime.
 According to the CIA World Factbook, Margarita Island is the location of significant narcotics-related money-laundering activity.

+Several notable investigations, News reports, and policy analyses show that the Island serves as a logistic and financial hub for Hezbollah.
+Its activity on the Island has increased during the early 2000s onwards, becoming an important role as a financial and logistic center for Hezbollah.
+News reports on the Financial Times, Foreign Policy as well as analysis on IranWire and Radio Farda, detail that the Island is an attractive spot due to its duty-free status, weak oversight, and a sizable Lebanese diaspora, which Hezbollah used in order to exploit for money laundering, drug trafficking, and coordination activities.
+US officials and security experts have often described the Island as a safe place for fundraising, travel, and meetings, sometimes connected to wider criminal networks linked to the Venezuelan government.
+The island is also claimed to house formal training camps, allegations that were mainly originated from intelligence reports and congressional testimonies.